Last updated

 In the flag ledger itself, nothing happens, but validators receive and take note of the votes from other validators they trust.

-After counting the votes of other validators, each validator attempts to compromise between its own preferences and the preferences of a majority of validators it trusts.
-(For example, if one validator wants to raise the minimum transaction cost from 10 to 100, but most validators only want to raise it from 10 to 20, the one validator settles on the change to raise the cost to 20.
-However, the one validator never settles on a value lower than 10 or higher than 100.)
-If a compromise is possible, the validator inserts a SetFee pseudo-transaction into its proposal for the ledger following the flag ledger.
-Other validators who want the same change insert the same SetFee pseudo-transaction into their proposals for the same ledger.
-(Validators whose preferences match the existing network settings do nothing.)
-If a SetFee pseudo-transaction survives the consensus process to be included in a validated ledger, then the new transaction cost and reserve settings denoted by the SetFee pseudo-transaction take effect starting with the following ledger.
+After counting the votes of other validators, each validator attempts to compromise between its own preferences and the preferences of a majority of validators it trusts (the members of its UNL) by taking the median vote for each setting.
+If the median is between two votes, it chooses the option that is closer to the current setting.
+If any of the chosen settings are different than what is currently defined in the ledger, the validator inserts a SetFee pseudo-transaction into its proposal for the ledger following the flag ledger.
+Other validators also insert a SetFee pseudo-transaction into their proposals based on their preferences and the votes in their UNLs.
+Validators whose preferences match the existing network settings do nothing.
+If any SetFee pseudo-transaction has a majority and survives the consensus process to be included in a validated ledger, then the new transaction cost and reserve settings take effect starting with the following ledger.

 In short: